If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 1. Prewash and Preshrink Velvet, If Needed.

-If the velvet project you are sewing will ever need to be washed, it’s important to prewash or at least prepare the velvet first, in the case of dry-clean only velvets.
+If the velvet project you are sewing will ever need to be washed or cleaned, it’s important to prewash or at least prepare the velvet first, in the case of dry-clean only velvets.

 This will release excess dye, remove chemicals, and preshrink cotton velvet and other types that would normally shrink with the first wash.

 For the best results, follow the directions on the bolt of fabric.
 If there are no instructions, choose from hand washing, machine washing, or dry cleaning, depending on the fiber content.
 Always test a swatch of velvet before washing the entire yardage.